darasus/ai-blog/content/python-the-language-of-science.md

   amounts of data quickly, which is important in the context of scientific computing.
 Python is easy to learn, easy to read, has a large community of users, and is open source.
+intro: >-
+  Scientists need to ask questions, find answers and recognize patterns to uncover new knowledge.
+Python is a programming language that makes it easy for anyone to do this type of analytical work.
+It also excels at processing data faster than any other language.
+Because of these reasons, scientists are using Python more and more in their work.
+In fact, Python has become the most popular programming language used by scientists today.

+  A scientific computing software package called “Orange” inspired the creation of Python because its creator wanted to make something easier to use.
+Other programming languages like MATLAB were not user-friendly enough for general-purpose scientific computing so Guido van Rossum created his own version of it.
+He named it “Python” after the British comedy group Monty Python – he was a fan -- and published it as an open source project in 1991 with the New York University AI Lab as its first users.
 ---

 ## What is Python?